September 11, 2025

 Scenario B: Units acquired on or before 31 March 2023

-For older debt fund units, the pre-2023 acquisition date still matters.
-If such units are transferred on or after 23 July 2024, the long-term tax rate changes to 12.5% without indexation where LTCG treatment applies under the amended regime.
+For debt fund units purchased before 1 April 2023, the pre-Section 50AA treatment may apply depending on the scheme.
+If such units are transferred on or after 23 July 2024, the long-term tax rate is 12.5% without indexation where LTCG treatment applies under the amended regime.

-In simple terms, older units may still be treated more favourably than new debt fund purchases, but the result depends on the exact category and transition rule.
+Older units may still be treated more favourably than new debt fund purchases, but the result depends on the exact category, the transfer date, and the applicable transition rule.

 An investor in the 30% tax bracket buys a debt-oriented fund in February 2023 and another similar debt-oriented fund in May 2023.